 Blue Jean Insulation – Sometimes referred to as ‘denim’ insulation, you might be more familiar with this material on clothing, but it is also a high-performance insulation too.
 Of course, there are differences between the clothing and insulation, but it all starts in the same place.
 Rather than throwing away the clippings and scraps from denim clothing factories, they provide the foundation for recycled denim insulation (so it’s also an environmentally friendly option!).

 Sheep’s Wool Insulation – This time, we’re looking to nature and a material that sheep themselves grow in order to stay warm; wool.
 In wool, there are millions of small air pockets created in the fibers.
 Therefore, this results in a thermal barrier and shouldn’t allow for heat inside the home to escape.

 Finding a Solution

 Even after our list, there are still more options.
 If this is causing headaches, don’t allow yourself to be confused by the many products.
-Rather than looking at loose fill insulation, rolls, batts, and boards, start with your own needs.
+Rather than looking at loose-fill insulation, rolls, batts, and boards, start with your own needs.
 Too often, we find people shaping their needs to a product when they should be doing the opposite and shaping the product to their needs.

-If you don’t even know where to start, have somebody come visit your home.
+If you don’t even know where to start, have somebody come to visit your home.
 They will assess the walls and roofing before then providing advice on the best insulation choice!